-On December 15, 2016, the Company entered into the Cambridge Purchase Agreement with Cambridge, an entity affiliated with the Company's Chairman and CEO, Dr. Patrick Soon-Shiong, to issue and sell \$10,000 in aggregate principal amount of the Convertible Notes in a private placement pursuant to an exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) of the Securities Act.
+On December 15, 2016, the Company entered into the Cambridge Purchase Agreement with Cambridge, an entity affiliated with the Company's Chairman and CEO, Dr. Patrick Soon-Shiong, to issue and sell \$10,000 in aggregate principal amount of the 2016 Notes in a private placement pursuant to an exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) of the Securities Act.
 The Cambridge Purchase Agreement includes customary representations, warranties and covenants by the Company and customary closing conditions (see Note 11).
-The accrued and unpaid interest on the Convertible Notes held by Cambridge was \$162 and \$24 at March 31, 2021 and December 31, 2020, respectively, as part of current related party payables, net in the Consolidated Balance Sheets.
-On April 13, 2021, Cambridge agreed to exchange \$5,000 of its \$10,000 in Convertible Notes due 2021 for shares of the Company's common stock, par value \$0.0001 (see Note 20).
+On April 13, 2021, Cambridge agreed to exchange \$5,000 of its \$10,000 in Convertible Notes due 2021 in exchange for 1,689,189 shares of the Company's common stock (see Note 11).
+The accrued and unpaid interest on the 2016 Notes was \$9 and \$24 at June 30, 2021 and December 31, 2020, respectively, included as part of current related party payables, net in the Consolidated Balance Sheets.